ivaylokenov/MyTested.WebApi/documentation/README.md

 // sets the URI location to test as string
-// and adds custom HTTP content header to the request MyWebApi
+// and adds custom HTTP content header to the request
+// * adding content headers requires content to be initialized and set MyWebApi
 	.Routes()
 	.ShouldMap("api/Route/To/Test")